yasiryagi/helpdesk/roles/council-members/README.md

 Overview
 ===
 This page contains a detailed guide about how the governance system works on the current Joystream testnet, and how you can participate.
-This page will focus primarily on those wanting to become, or already is, a Council Member ("CM") themselves.
+This page is intended primarily for those wanting to become, or who already are Council Members ("CMs").

-However, if you are interested in the Joystream project and/or want to become a part of the community now or in the future, there is lots of information in here that will help you understand the project and the governance of the platform.
+Nonetheless, if you are interested in the Joystream project more generally and/or want to become a part of the community now or in the future, there is lots of information in here that will help you understand the project and the governance of the platform at a higher level.

 Table of Contents
 ---